 - Breccia hosted copper-gold-silver mineralization (e.g. Cactus Mine)

 In addition, historical exploration intersected copper-molybdenum mineralization within several deeper holes in Upper Cactus Canyon.

-Alderan´s Frisco Project lies in the western Cordillera of the United States, near the eastern side of the Great Basin or Basin-range geomorphic province, in southwestern Utah.
-It is part of the southernmost of three major, subparallel polymetallic mineral belts of mid-Tertiary age containing most of Utah´s base- and precious metal occurrences, including the Bingham Canyon porphyry deposit.
-Each of the three main polymetallic mineralization belts in Utah is marked by an alignment of igneous intrusive and associated extrusive, mid- to late Tertiary intermediate to felsic rocks, with which the mineralization is associated.
-Magmatic rocks show a distinct magnetic signature on geophysical datasets.
+Alderan´s Frisco Project in southwestern Utah lies in the western Cordillera of the United States, near the eastern side of the Great Basin.
+It is part of the southernmost of three major, sub-parallel polymetallic mineral belts of mid-Tertiary age containing most of Utah´s base and precious metal occurrences, including the Bingham Canyon porphyry deposit located 3 hours drive to the north, which has produced over 3 billion tonnes of ore from a mine that has continually operated for over 100 years.